-Available Health Checks
+(i) Available Health Checks

-For more information about the Health Checks performed by IDERA SQL Inventory Manager, go to What Health Checks are available with SQL Inventory Manager?
+For more information about the Health Checks performed by IDERA SQL Inventory Manager, go to What Health Checks are available with SQL Inventory Manager? (see page 296)

-SQL Server is slow
+14.4.13 SQL Server is slow

 When it takes more than a few seconds for IDERA SQL Inventory Manager to connect to a managed server, an action item is raised indicating that the server is slow.
 A sluggish connection can be very evident to end users and is a telltale sign that something may be going wrong on the server.